 It is also important to keep in mind that, as discussed in Section 3, these risk estimates are protective of the whole population (including sensitive individuals).
-Therefore, they are based on conservative assumptions about exposures and health effects, and, consequently, are likely overestimates for healthy individuals.
 In addition, some of the toxicity criteria that are based on inhalation studies are extrapolated to toxicity criteria that can be applied to oral and dermal exposure pathways (or vice versa).
-These extrapolations include conservative assumptions, and therefore, the toxicity values derived based on these extrapolations likely overpredict exposures and risks.
+These extrapolations include conservative assumptions, and therefore, the toxicity values derived based on these extrapolations likely overpredict both exposures and risks.